 Living in Edmonton (A Guide for Newcomers to Canada)

-In addition, it is a beautiful city, with extensive parkland, and it is one of the sunniest cities in Canada.
+In addition, it is a beautiful city with extensive parkland and one of the sunniest cities in Canada.

-This post will give you the facts you need about Edmonton.
-We will also try to describe the city based on our own experiences and those of people that live there.
+This post will provide you with the facts you need about Edmonton.
+We will also try to describe the city based on our own experiences and those of the people there.

 1. Facts About Edmonton

-Edmonton is Alberta’s capital city and is the political and industrial centre of the province.
-In terms of population size, it comes second to Calgary (it’s southern Albertan neighbour).
+Edmonton is Alberta’s capital and the political and industrial centre of the province.
+In terms of population size, it is second to Calgary (its southern Albertan neighbour).

 Edmonton has a smaller downtown area than many major Canadian cities but has several large suburbs.
-For many people, their work, home and social lives are all centred around their suburbs.
+Many people’s work, home and social lives are centred around their suburbs.

-The people of Edmonton have a reputation for being friendly and relaxed, and the city isn’t quite so work-oriented as other major cities.
-Edmonton’s vibe is more “small-town” than you would expect for its size.
-People that I know living in Edmonton say it is a great place to bring up children.
+Edmonton’s people have a reputation for being friendly and relaxed.
+The city isn’t quite as work-oriented as other major cities.
+Its vibe is more “small-town” than you would expect for its size.
+People I know living in Edmonton say it is a great place to bring up children.

-The municipality of Edmonton has a population of just over a million.
-But it has over 30 other municipalities to give a greater metropolitan population of around 1.4 million.
-Some of the larger municipalities include Sherwood Park, St Albert and Leduc.
+Edmonton has a population of just over a million, but it has over 30 other municipalities, giving a greater metropolitan population of around 1.4 million.
+Some of the larger municipalities include Sherwood Park, St Albert, and Leduc.

 Some basic statistics for Edmonton are given below: